- What We Do

 Unsure of what is important to users in web design?
 Struggling to decide if it’s time for a website upgrade?
 Never fear, we have your back!
 It can be hard to sift through the mountains of information available on what’s best for user experience.
 It seems like everyone has a different opinion and it’s hard to know who to trust.
 Our process at Blue Corona is to trust the research and focus on creating data-driven results.
 Luckily, we’ve done the research for you.

-Here are a few web design statistics to keep in mind when thinking about updating your website design in 2018 and 2019:
+Here are a few web design statistics to keep in mind when thinking about website redesign in 2019:

 - Given 15 minutes to consume content, two-thirds of people would rather read something beautifully designed than something plain.

 - 38% of people will stop engaging with a website if the content/layout is unattractive.

 - 48% of people cited a website’s design as the number one factor in deciding the credibility of a business.

 - You have 10 seconds to leave an impression and tell them what they’ll get out of your website and company.
 After this time (and oftentimes before), they’ll leave.